News

 New Study Highlights the Diagnostic Power of CytoBead ANA 2

 We are pleased to share the results of a newly published peer-reviewed study in Scientific Reports that demonstrates the diagnostic performance of the CytoBead® ANA 2 assay1.
 In clinical diagnostics, the detection of antinuclear antibodies (ANA) is crucial in identifying systemic autoimmune rheumatic diseases (SARDs).
-Traditional methods rely on a two-step algorithm: ANA screening by […]
+Traditional diagnostics use a two-step process.
+First, ANA screening by […]

 More details